umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export.md

   - `Umbraco.DropDown.Flexible`
   - `Umbraco.RadioButtonList`

-The following composer adds the required legacy artifact type resolver and migrators, plus a custom resolver that marks the specified document type alias `testElement` as element type.
-Element types are a concept added in Umbraco 8 and is required for document types that are used in Nested Content.
+The following composer adds the required legacy artifact type resolver and migrators.
+It also adds a custom resolver that marks the specified document type alias `testElement` as element type.
+Element types are a concept added in Umbraco 8 and are required for document types that are used in Nested Content.

 <details>
 <summary>`LegacyImportComposer.cs` (configure artifact type resolver and artifact migrators)</summary>